learn-co-curriculum/dsc-cities-try-experience/p_9_accessing_items_lab.md

 ***

-In this lesson, we will practice using the index of list elements using the index from the beginning and the end, and we will try assigning a single item to a variable using the index.
+In this lesson, we will practice accessing list elements using the index from the beginning and the end, and we will try assigning a single item to a variable using the index.

 ## Try it out